cilium/cilium/Documentation/architecture.rst

 -----------------------------

 The identity of an endpoint is derived based on the labels associated with the pod or container.
-When a pod or container is started, Cilium will creat an endpoint based on the event received by the container runtime to represent the pod or container on the network.
+When a pod or container is started, Cilium will create an endpoint based on the event received by the container runtime to represent the pod or container on the network.
 As a next step, Cilium will resolve the identity of the endpoint created.
 Whenever the labels of the pod or container